SlimeKnights/Mantle/CONTRIBUTING.md

     - Also remember that *functions are data* in FP.
 We can pass functions around just like values.
 This may be used in idiomatic code.

 Perhaps most importantly out of all this, please **apply common sense** -- If you think your code looks a mess, it probably is!
 Tidy up and when you're happy with it, send us a PR and we'll give feedback if it's in a state we won't pull.

+## IntelliJ IDEA
+In the root of the repository, an IDEA settings jar is provided.
+It contains the SlimeKnights code formatting settings.
+The only deviation from this should be a newline before the closing brace of a class!